Hotmail Is Dead! Microsoft Outlook Email Services Explained

 In 2011, just one year before Microsoft discontinued their Windows Live brand, they introduced Office 365.
-At the time, Office 365 was geared towards business and corporate users, but over time it was expanded to include regular consumers as well.
-In a lot of ways, Office 365 is what Windows Live should’ve been.
+At the time, Office 365 was geared towards business and corporate users, but was gradually expanded to include regular consumers as well.

 The important one is Outlook Mail, which is the modern analogue to the Hotmail interface from years ago.
 Remember how Microsoft rebranded their email service as Outlook.com?
 Outlook Mail is the front-end while Outlook.com is the back-end.

-To make it abundantly clear, Outlook Mail is the web email client while Outlook.com is the actual email service that Microsoft provides.
-The former is used to view the latter.
+To make it abundantly clear: Outlook Mail is the web email client while Outlook.com is the actual email service that Microsoft provides.
+You use the former to view the latter.

 Microsoft’s Desktop Email Clients

 Microsoft’s confusing brand strategy has also spilled into their desktop products.
-After all, up until recently, “Outlook” has always meant “Microsoft’s desktop email client”.
-It wasn’t until they went crazy with rebranding, that everything became overly complicated.
+Up until a few years ago, “Outlook” always meant “Microsoft’s desktop email client.”
+But once Microsoft went crazy with rebranding, that term became overly complicated.

-Outlook debuted way back on MS-DOS — even before Windows 3.1 — but didn’t really gain traction until Outlook 97, which was packaged as part of Office 97.
-With every subsequent version of Office, up to and including Office 2016, the Outlook desktop client has also received updates.
+Outlook debuted way back on MS-DOS—even before Windows 3.1—but didn’t gain traction until Outlook 97, which was packaged as part of Office 97.
+With every subsequent version of Office, up to and including Office 2016, the Microsoft Outlook desktop client has also received updates.

-Sometimes, this desktop version is referred to as Office Outlook, but the official name is Microsoft Outlook (or simply Outlook).
-You can see how that could be confusing given all of the different Outlook-related products and services out there today, but that confusion isn’t just a recent thing.
+This desktop version is sometimes referred to as Office Outlook, but the official name is Microsoft Outlook (or simply Outlook).
+You can see how that could be confusing given all of the different Outlook-related products and services now available, but that confusion isn’t just a recent thing.

-Consider the now-defunct Outlook Express, which was an email client that came packaged with Internet Explorer starting in 1996.
-Despite similarities in name, Outlook Express wasn’t related to Outlook in any way (except for its use as an email client).
+Consider the now-defunct Outlook Express, which was an email client that came packaged with Internet Explorer back in 1996.
+Despite similarities in name, Outlook Express wasn’t related to Microsoft Outlook (except that it was an email client).

-Outlook Express was succeeded by Windows Mail in 2005, around the same time that Windows Vista was released.
-This was most likely due to infrastructural differences between Windows XP and Windows Vista, which is why the two are similar, but Windows Mail can’t be used on versions prior to Vista.
+Microsoft Outlook Express was succeeded by Windows Mail in 2005, around the same time that Windows Vista was released.
+This was most likely due to infrastructural differences between Windows XP and Windows Vista, which is why the two were similar yet Windows Mail couldnt’t be used on versions prior to Windows Vista.

 Just two years later, in 2007, Windows Mail was succeeded by Windows Live Mail.
 Remember how Microsoft wanted to rebrand Hotmail as Windows Live Mail?
-This has nothing to do with that.
+This product had nothing to do with that one.
 Hotmail became Windows Live Hotmail while Windows Mail became Windows Live Mail.

-If you got this far and your head is spinning, don’t worry.
-That’s normal.
-Microsoft really shot themselves in the foot with rebrand after rebrand, and it’s almost impossible to keep up anymore.
-If you’re still confused, here’s what you need to know:
+If you got this far and your head is spinning, you aren’t alone.
+Microsoft shot themselves in the foot with rebrand after rebrand, and it’s almost impossible to keep up anymore.
+If you’re still confused, here’s a quick summary of what you need to know:

 - Outlook.com is the current name for Microsoft’s email service, which was formerly known as Hotmail.